Do you struggle to clearly define your priorities in life?

 Education doesn’t have to mean what level of schooling you make it to, but rather educating yourself on things you need to know throughout life; personal finance, how to cook, how to manage relationships, how to use a computer.

-I am continuously educating myself on the world of blogging and taking various business courses all the time.
+I am continuously educating myself on the world of blogging and taking various business courses to further my education.

 Having a solid financial standing is another important priority for many.
 The more healthy your finances are, the easier it will be to live without worry.